swiftlang/swift-evolution/visions/swift-testing.md

 the first process.
 In this document, we'll refer to this second process as the **harness**.
 A two-process architecture involving a supervisory harness helps enable functionality such as relaunching after a crash, live progress reporting, or outputting results to a standard format.
+Some cases effectively _require_ a harness, such as when launching tests on a remotely-connected device.
 A modern testing library should provide any necessary APIs and runtime support to facilitate integration with a harness.

 ## Today’s solution: XCTest